-If you receive a grade lower than a 70 percent and wish to retest, you must present the following:
+If you receive a grade lower than 70 percent and wish to retest, you must present the following to testing center personnel.

 - failed Airman Knowledge Test Report; and - a written endorsement from an authorized instructor certifying that additional instruction has been given, and the instructor finds you competent to pass the test.